jimmyharris/pyrex/README.md

 * Alternate (out of tree) build directories
 * Additional layers that are not under the OEROOT directory

+Optional bind may be specified by prefixing the bind with `?`.
+In this case, the directory (or file) will only be bound into the container if it exists.

 It is recommended to use this variable and bind directories in a 1-to-1 fashion rather than try to remap them to different paths inside the Docker image.
 Bitbake tends to encode file paths into some of its internal state (*Note*